antitoxic/signali/README.md

 ```

 The code above will render a `error/get` template, *(or other defined by the `RESTFUL_ERROR_TEMPLATE` setting)* and
-pass all error to it.
+pass all errors to it.

 Example 2: